 At Sulivan we believe very strongly that educational visits enhance interest, enthusiasm and achievement for all children.

 We endeavour to ensure that all pupils from Nursery age up to Year 6 have the opportunity to make termly visits to the surrounding community and beyond.
 We take advantage of our prime position in south west London and access to London museums, galleries and exhibitions.

 All visits link closely to the topic based approach to learning that we promote at Sulivan.
 For example children have visited the British Museum as a part of the history focus on the Greeks.
 Children studying mini beasts take part in the ‘Creepy Crawly’ tour at Fulham Palace.
 Children studying Roald Dahl have visited the theatre to watch a performance of The BFG.

 The children have also attended the Primary Proms and concerts at the Barbican.
 We also encourage those interested in singing or other performance arts to take part in local borough wide performances outside of school.

-Pupils in Year 5 and 6 have the opportunity to join the School Journey in the Summer Term.
-This always proves a highlight of their school careers.
-It is a chance for them to work on their teamwork skills outside of the classroom surrounded by fresh air and fields.
-The children get to develop their independence and prepare themselves even more for secondary school life.
+Pupils in Year 6 have the opportunity to join the School Journey in the Summer Term.
+This action- packed week is full of challenge, fun and excitement with outdoor activities, nighttime walks and sports to keep them (very) busy!
+It is a wonderful chance for them to develop teamwork skills outside of the classroom in a new environment.
+The children develop their independence and prepare themselves even more for secondary school life.